 Aircraft Mechanic (Jet) keeps airplane in safe working condition by servicing engines, engine components, and airframe components.
 Modifies and replaces parts such as instruments, wiring, and tires.
 Being an Aircraft Mechanic (Jet) identifies hazardous aircraft conditions and determines when aircraft should not be flown.
-Requires a high school diploma or its equivalent.
-Additionally, Aircraft Mechanic (Jet) must complete an apprenticeship and/or formal training in area of specialty.
-To be an Aircraft Mechanic (Jet) typically requires 1-3 years of related experience.
-May be entry level if some experience in the skill.
-Gains or has attained full proficiency in a specific area of discipline.
-Works under moderate supervision.
+Requires a high school diploma or equivalent.
+Additionally, Aircraft Mechanic (Jet) may require certification from FAA-approved aviation maintenance technician school.
+Typically reports to a supervisor or manager.
+The Aircraft Mechanic (Jet) works under moderate supervision.
+Gaining or has attained full proficiency in a specific area of discipline.
+To be an Aircraft Mechanic (Jet) typically requires 1-3 years of related experience, or may need 0 years of experience with additional specialized training and/or certification.